khmarbaise/octopress/source/_posts/2018/06/2018-06-09-help-plugin.md

 VERSION=$(mvn help:evaluate -Dexpression=project.version -q -DforceStdout)
 ```

-Apart from extracting the version you can also extract other informations from the pom file
+Apart from extracting the version you can also extract other information from the pom file
 like the following:

 ```